poleve540/CallMePol/_drafts/2023-12-09-Undertale2-Title2.md

  - Under Kong Taley 2: What Da Hecke
  - Funny Funny Undertale 2 Club!
 Haha!!
  - Some chinese copyright notice
- - turdlenac2
+ - turdlenae2

-I have no idea what turdlenac2 is supposed to be a parody off.
+I have no idea what turdlenae2 is supposed to be a parody of.
+The music that plays alongside it is named "Shi**ymusic".
+I don't read chinese but I believe

 My favourite one is the Ace Attorney parody.

 ![](undertale2aceatt.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjYzNjcyNDQsNjkyOTk2NTgwLC0xNz
+eyJoaXN0b3J5IjpbOTQ4MTYwNjc4LDY5Mjk5NjU4MCwtMTc2NT
-Y1OTEzOTI0LC0xNjE0NzE2NzRdfQ==
+kxMzkyNCwtMTYxNDcxNjc0XX0=
 -->